ZenyoSelf/thc-enshift/readme.md

-- Angular coupled with PrimeNG and tailwind, should be enough to have a great look and good maintanibility using TypeScript.
+- Angular coupled with PrimeNG and tailwind, should be enough to have a great look and good maintainability using TypeScript.

 - RxJs for State Management.